-• The Company has not issued any GDRs/ADRs/ Warrants or any Convertible Instruments.
-15. Plant Locations The Company does not have any manufacturing plant
+14. Outstanding GDRs/ ADRs/ The Company has not issued any Warrants or any Convertible GDRs/ADRs/ Warrants or any Instruments, Conversion Date and Convertible Instruments. likely impact on equity 15.
+Plant Locations The Company does not have any manufacturing plant